 The M41 submachine gun was a trend-setting weapon designed by retired United States Marine Corps Colonel Jonathon LaForce in 2027.
 Unlike most firearms of the time, it utilized not only caseless ammunition, but an electronic ignition system instead of being hammer- or striker-fired.

-It was adopted by the USMC in 2028, and is issued to units fighting in certain urban environments or on space stations or ships, as features like its caseless, explosive-tipped ammunition make it particularly useful for those types of combat.
+The M41 was adopted by the US military in 2028 and was initially used as their primary compact weapon, replacing the M4 carbine and M27 Infantry Automatic Rifle in select non-infantry roles, as well as units fighting in certain urban environments or on space stations or ships, as features like its caseless, explosive ammunition make it particularly useful for those types of combat.
 However, some of those same advantages also limit its use, as the caseless ammunition is rather sensitive to outside contaminants.
 Although the weapon is technically a submachine gun, as the first pulse-fired weapon adopted by the US military, it is often known simply as the “pulse rifle”.

 |Weapon Designation:||Submachine Gun, 10mm, Caseless, Pulse-Fired, M41|